KSExcel Reference

 |---|---|---|

-headers | string[] | Column names.
-Controls the column order. |
+headers | string[] | Column names; controls column order |

-rows | object[] | Array of record objects.
-Missing fields are written as empty string. |
+rows | object[] | Array of record objects; missing fields written as empty string |

-target | string | Same as ksWrite. |
+target | string | Same as ksWrite |

-namedRange | boolean | Same as ksWrite. |
+namedRange | boolean | Same as ksWrite |

 await this.ksWriteTable(